 Virtues of Fasting Six Days in Shawwâl

-3. Our return to the habit of fasting right after Ramadan is a sign that our Ramadan fasts were accepted.
-When Allah accepts our worship, He blesses us to engage in further acts of piety.
-The saying goes: The reward of virtue is further virtue.
-Therefore, following one good deed with others like it is a sign that the first deed had been accepted by Allah.
-By contrast, if a person’s good deed is followed by a sinful one, it is an indication that the first good deed might not have been accepted.
+Returning to fasting right after Ramadan signifies that our fasts were accepted.
+When Allah accepts our worship, He blesses us to engage in further acts of righteousness.
+The saying goes: The reward of virtue is additional virtue.
+Therefore, following one good deed with others like it signifies that Allah has accepted the first deed.
+By contrast, if a sinful act follows a person’s good deed, it indicates that the first good deed might not have been accepted.

-4. Those who observe the fast of Ramadan are given their recompense of the day of`Id al-Fitr, the day when the fast is rewarded.
-Getting into the habit of fasting again soon thereafter is a means of giving thanks to Allah for the blessings that we have received.
-There is no blessing greater than forgiveness for one’s sins, and we know that fast of Ramadan is recompensed with forgiveness of one’s previous sins.
+- Getting into the habit of fasting again is a means of giving thanks to Allah for the blessings we have received.
+There is no blessing greater than forgiveness for one’s sins, and we know that the fast of Ramadan is recompensed with forgiveness of one’s previous sins.

-Indeed, Allah has commanded us to give thanks for the blessings of the Ramadan fast and to do so by making mention of Him and through other means of giving thanks.
-Allah says: “(He wants you) to complete the number of days, and to glorify Him in that He has guided you; and perchance you may give thanks.”
-[Sûrah al-Baqarah:185]
+Indeed, Allah has commanded us to give thanks for the blessings of the Ramadan fast and to do so by mentioning Him and other means of giving thanks.
+Allah says: “(He wants you) to complete the number of days, and to glorify Him in that He has guided you, and perchance you may give thanks” (Quran 2:185).

-Every blessing that Allah gives us is something that we have to be thankful about.
+Every blessing that Allah gives us is something that we have to be thankful for.
 Moreover, when Allah blesses us to show thanks, this is a further blessing from Allah that deserves further thanks from us.
-If we show further thanks, this in turn is another blessing deserving our gratitude.
-There is no end to this and we can never be thankful enough.
-When we recognize that our thanks is never enough, this is the highest expression of gratitude we can give.
+If we offer additional thanks, this, in turn, is another blessing earning our gratitude.
+There is no end to this; we can never be thankful enough.
+When we recognize that our thanks are never enough, this is the highest expression of gratitude we can give.